 Learn More: Specification Manager

-The Package Browser provides a convenient way of viewing the elements in a package in a spreadsheet like list with rows and columns or as a Gantt chart showing resource allocation over time.
-The list view displays the elements in a selected package as rows with their properties viewable and editable in columns.
-The elements in the list can be sorted or grouped by one or more properties allowing for example high Priority, low Complexity requirements for Phase 3.1 to be grouped.
+The Package Browser provides a convenient way of viewing the elements in a Package, either in a list with rows and columns resembling a spreadsheet, or as a Gantt chart showing resource allocation over time.
+The list view displays the elements in a selected Package as rows with their properties viewable and editable in columns.
+The elements in the list can be sorted or grouped by one or more properties, allowing - for example - high Priority, low Complexity requirements for Phase 3.1 to be grouped.

 Learn More: Package Browser